 The Sun (represented by the Greek god Helios on his chariot) and its astrological traits.
 Woodcut by Hans Sebald Beham, from the 1530's.
 The sun as a god on a chariot, traveling daily across the sky, exists in many mythologies.

-About the Tarot Sun Card
+A. E. Waite about the Tarot Sun Card

 - The Magician